PratikRMarabille/LivingLodge/README.md

   For example we will filter out properties that have a reservation in your desired date range to travel
 - Favorites system
 - Shareable URL filters

+## Installation

+To run this project locally, follow these steps:

+1. Clone the repository: git clone https://github.com/PratikRMarabille/LivingLodge.git
+2. Navigate to the project directory: cd nextjs-airbnb-clone
+3. Install the dependencies: npm install
+4. Start the development server: npm run dev
+5. Open your browser and visit: http://localhost:3000